gilles-ducharme/GoF.Validation/README_Bplot.md

-The following subroutine (Bplot) make the computations in described in  manuscript "A NEW SET OF TOOLS FOR GOODNESS-OF-FIT VALIDATION " by G.Ducharme and T. Ledwina (archiv...).
+The following subroutine (Bplot) make the computations in described in  manuscript "A NEW SET OF TOOLS FOR GOODNESS-OF-FIT VALIDATION " by G.Ducharme and T. Ledwina (archiv.2209.07295).
 It requires Mathematica version 12.1

 Subroutine Bplot produces the Bplot in Figures 3.1, 3.2, 3.3, 3.4, A.1, A.2 and A.3 of the above manuscript.